 Some of her accomplishments/awards are : state model of the Olweus Bully Prevention program, assistant director of the Association of Supervision and Curriculum Development-Northeast Region, Principal of the Year-Cranford Public Schools 2003/2004 and NCASES board member and commissioner.

 Kathy is a passionate educator and visionary of academic/educational excellence for all children.

 School Psychologist and Clinical Administrator

+Dr. Ellen D’Amato is the School Psychologist and Clinical Administrator for First Children School.
 Dr. D’Amato has devoted her entire career to the delivery of services to students with developmental disabilities.
-As a Special Education Teacher, Learning Disabilities Teacher-Consultant and currently as a School Psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
-Her area of expertise is the education of students who have significant cognitive, communications, physical and medical challenges.
+As a Special Education Teacher, Learning Disabilities Teacher-Consultant, and currently as a School Psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
+Her area of expertise is the education of students who have significant cognitive, communication, physical, and medical challenges.
 She is experienced in the identification and provision of individualized supports to students who have multiple disabilities.

-As the School Psychologist at First Children, Dr. D’Amato coordinates a multi-disciplinary team of speech, physical, occupational and behavioral therapists, services as liaison to local child study teams and provides educational and therapeutic support to the students, staff and families of First Children.
+As the School Psychologist at First Children, Dr. D’Amato coordinates a multi-disciplinary team of speech, physical, occupational, and behavioral therapists, serves as liaison to local child study teams, and provides educational and therapeutic support to the students, staff, and families of First Children School.
 She is a member of the Council for Exceptional Children (Division of Early Childhood) and the American Psychological Society- Division 33 (Intellectual and Developmental Disabilities) and Division 16 (School Psychology).

 Melissa Langford, M.Ed.